Takeshi Hayatsu

 Ethan Loo

-Ethan is a RIBA Part 2 architectural assistant with over 3 years of experience in practices in London and Hong Kong.
+Ethan is a RIBA Part 3 architect with over 5 years of experience in practices in London and Hong Kong.
 He has worked on public realm and housing projects at varying scales before joining Hayatsu Architects, where he is involved in the technical design and construction stages of a major refurbishment of a public house for Lewisham Council and a private residential project.
 He is currently involved in the concept design stages of an ecologically and community-driven public realm project for New Malden’s town centre.

 Ethan shares Hayatsu Architects’ interest in exploring local craft and social histories, developing on his research interests in the cultural histories of the landscape garden and spatial agency during his time at university.